-Applications for admission to a master's program are processed by the Office of Graduate Programs, located on the 3rd floor of the Collins Learning Center.
+Applications for admission to a master's program are processed by the Office of Graduate Programs, located on the Lower Level of the John G. Mahler Student Center.
 All persons seeking admission must complete the graduate application forms provided by the University.
 Applicants seeking admission will be required to submit the following: